SimonAkers/docker-tdm/README.md

 It was not designed using rigorous security practices and I am using a plain-text password for the VNC server.
 USE AT YOUR OWN RISK!

+- **ALL ISSUES SHOULD BE REPORTED HERE FIRST.** Docker usage is not supported by the TDM maintainers, so any issues when using this container should go through this repository first.
+If it turns out to be an issue with TDM itself, then we can proceed to move the issue to that repository.

 ## Known Issues
 - After connecting to the VNC server, clicking the "Minimize to Tray" button causes the window to entirely disappear, even if you were to use a window manager and system tray.
 Restarting the container should restore the window.
+I have not yet found a way around this.